Congratulations, you've been accepted to Mount Allison University!

 To receive your room assignment:

-To be included in our first round of room assignments, submit the following by March 1:
+To guarantee a room in residence, submit the following by March 1:

 For more details, visit applying to residence.